lue-bird/sloope/README.md

 - add itch page (ugh)
 - menu as in a start button
 - music (50%)
-- fix bug where rotational velocity is affected by user-input-affected wheel force (currently it over-rotates in the opposite direction of wheel grip)

 ### only if time
 - add fumes when accelerating